 Caution.
-Reading this post may cause tummy rumblings and salivating because here are some fabulous Florida foodie festivals for 2019.
+Reading this post may cause tummy rumblings and salivating because here are some fabulous annual Florida foodie festivals.

-Have a hopping good time during the world’s largest frog leg festival in the Frog Leg Capital of the World during the 28th annual Fellsmere Frog Leg Festival.
-More than 7,000 pounds of frog legs and 2,000 pounds of gator tail will be served up along with family-friendly fun with carnival rides, games, and craft booths.
+Have a hopping good time during the world’s largest frog leg festival in the Frog Leg Capital of the World during the annual Fellsmere Frog Leg Festival, typically in January.
+More than 7,000 pounds of frog legs and 2,000 pounds of gator tail is traditionally served up along with family-friendly fun with carnival rides, games, and craft booths.
 Admission is free however there is a fee for the dinners and carnival rides.
 (22 South Orange St, Fellsmere, Fla.
 32948; Tel: (772) 571-0250; www.froglegfestival.com)

-A “berry” good time is guaranteed during the Florida Strawberry Festival which dates to 1930.
+A “berry” good time is guaranteed during the March Florida Strawberry Festival which dates to 1930.
 That was when festivals brought communities together during their harvests.
 Plant City is the Winter Strawberry Capital of the World and the luscious berries are in ripe for picking in February and March.
-This is one of the top festivals in the country and you can enjoy carnival rides, games, attractions, entertainment, and headliner performers including Alabama (Feb.
-28), Willie Nelson & Family (March 1), and STYX (March 6).
+This is one of the top festivals in the country and you can enjoy carnival rides, games, attractions, entertainment, and headliner performers.
+Past performers include Alabama, Willie Nelson & Family and STYX.